Chang Hsiu-ya: Reception

-Chang Hsiu-ya was not only a significant figure in women's literature, but was also hailed by poet Ya Hsien (瘂弦) as a "master of beautiful writing".
+Chang Hsiu-ya was not only a significant figure in women's literature, but was also hailed by poet Ya Hsien as a "master of beautiful writing".
 Ya believed that Chang was an artist full of nativist colors.
 Chen Fang-ming (陳芳明) pointed out that "her noteworthy creative technique lies not in localization, but in the tireless pursuit of imagination."